AkitotheExiled/DealExpiredBot/README.md

 * At the very bottom again, select create another app..
 * In the name, type "DealExpiredBot by ScoopJr"
 * Select the bubble: script
-* In description, type "Bot that removes rulebreaking posts by flair."
+* In description, type "Bot that reflairs posts based on command"
 * For about url, type "http://localhost"
 * For redirect url, type "http://localhost"
 * Select create app